jaicab/progressiveenhancement/_resourcetalk/there-are-no-buts-in-progressive-enhancement.md

 ---
-title: "The Long Web"
+title: "There are no 'buts' in progressive enhancement"
 link: https://vimeo.com/118146193
-speaker: Jeremy Keith
+speaker: Aaron Gustafason
-conference: An Event Apart
+conference: Øredev Conference
 ---

 Let's see which design principles and development approaches have stood the test of the time and why.